Norman Rockwell: Legacy

 A custodianship of his original paintings and drawings was established with Rockwell's help near his home in Stockbridge, Massachusetts, and the Norman Rockwell Museum still is open today year-round.
 The museum's collection includes more than 700 original Rockwell paintings, drawings, and studies.
 The Rockwell Center for American Visual Studies at the Norman Rockwell Museum is a national research institute dedicated to American illustration art.

 Rockwell's work was exhibited at the Solomon R. Guggenheim Museum in 2001.
 Rockwell's Breaking Home Ties sold for $15.4 million at a 2006 Sotheby's auction.
 A 12-city U.S. tour of Rockwell's works took place in 2008.
 In 2008, Rockwell was named the official state artist of the Commonwealth of Massachusetts.
 The 2013 sale of Saying Grace for $46 million (including buyer's premium) established a new record price for Rockwell.
 Rockwell's work was exhibited at the Reading Public Museum and the Church History Museum in 2013–2014.

+Films have made references to Rockwell's work.
+In Steven Spielberg's 1987 film Empire of the Sun, the film's protagonist, a young boy named Jamie Graham (played by Christian Bale), is put to bed by his loving parents in a scene also inspired by a Rockwell painting—a reproduction of which is later kept by the boy during his captivity in a prison camp ("Freedom from Fear", 1943).
+The 1994 film Forrest Gump includes a shot in a school that re-creates Rockwell's The Young Lady with the Shiner with young Forrest in place of the girl.
+Much of the film drew heavy visual inspiration from Rockwell's art.
+Film director George Lucas owns Rockwell's original of "The Peach Crop", and his colleague Steven Spielberg owns a sketch of Rockwell's Triple Self-Portrait.
+Each of the artworks hangs in the respective filmmaker's work space.
+Rockwell is a major character in an episode of George Lucas' The Young Indiana Jones Chronicles, "Passion for Life", portrayed by Lukas Haas.

+Some albums and tracks have had inspiration taken from Rockwell.
+In 1981, Rockwell's painting Girl at Mirror was used for the cover of Prism's fifth studio album Small Change.
+"Dreamland", a track from Canadian alternative rock band Our Lady Peace's 2009 album Burn Burn, was inspired by Rockwell's paintings.
+The cover for the Oingo Boingo album Only a Lad is a parody of the Boy Scouts of America 1960 official handbook cover illustrated by Rockwell.
+Lana Del Rey named her sixth studio album, Norman Fucking Rockwell!
+(2019), after Rockwell.